Forest Renewal Trust and Forestry Futures Trust

 Following harvest, forest managers for each management unit are responsible for renewing the forest according to the approved management plan.
 When forest managers undertake renewal activities they submit invoices to the Forest Renewal Trust to be reimbursed for the completed renewal work.

-The Forest Renewal Trust Advisory Committee provides the Ministry of Northern Development, Mines, Natural Resources and Forestry with recommendations on administration and operation of the trust.
+The Forest Renewal Trust Advisory Committee provides the ministry with recommendations on administration and operation of the trust.

 Forest renewal activities that are funded by the Trust include: